Chathurangap688/HaulmaticAssingment/Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.

+## Example Data
+Example data jason files are locate on `src/accert` folder Thre are two files,
+    `userAccounts.json` file is a file to save application users email, password and name `example.json` is a file that saves data displayed on the dashboard
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.